G-Two/subarulink/README.md

 - Specify a VIN from the command line with --vin.
 This will override the default VIN in the configuration file Accounts with only one vehicle do not need to specify a VIN

+## Configuration
+A JSON file is used for configuration.
+A user provided file can be passed to the CLI via the `--config`.
+If no config file is provided, two default locations are searched for.
+First is `~/.subarulink.cfg` and if that is not found, `$XDG_CONFIG_DIR/subarulink/subarulink.cfg` (`XDG_CONFIG_HOME` will be used.

 ## Known Issues
 ### Battery Discharge
 Aggressively polling the vehicle location with subarulink.Controller.update(vin) may discharge the auxiliary battery (in a PHEV).
 Intermittent (every 2 hours) use isn't a problem, but polling at 5 minute intervals will drain the auxiliary battery fully after a few consecutive non-driving days.
 The vehicle does report the auxiliary battery voltage with every update, so this can be avoided.